 Here we face a slight predicament.
 There are quite a few people presently in San Francisco who do not meet the second constraint, are pretty iffy on the first as well, and have no labor skills to speak of.
 What do we do with them?
 Sell their slums out from under them, obviously; demo everything, spray for roaches, rodents and pit bulls, smooth the rubble out with a bulldozer or two, and possibly a little aerial bombing; erect new residential districts suitable for Russian oligarchs.
 Next question?

 But where do they go?
 Since their customer-service contract gives them the right of exit, these people—call them bezonians—can of course emigrate to any other realm in the Patchwork.
 This presumes, however, that said realm is willing to accept them.
 And why would it be?
 If our design does not provide for the existence of a large number of human beings whose existence anywhere is not only unprofitable, but in fact a straight-up loss, to that realm, it is simply inconsistent with reality.

 The design faces an existential challenge.
-In part 2, we’ll present the shocking but ineluctable solution, and figure out the second half of our security problem: the relationships between realms.
+In Chapter 2, we’ll present the shocking but ineluctable solution, and figure out the second half of our security problem: the relationships between realms.